Péter Nagy (tennis)

-Péter Nagy (born 17 March 1992) is a Hungarian tennis player and coach, who is current coach the current Hungarian number 1 player, Márton Fucsovics.

-Nagy has a career high ATP singles ranking of 409 achieved on 15 May 2017.
-He also has a career high ATP doubles ranking of 283 achieved on 10 December 2018.
+Péter Nagy (born 17 March 1992) is a Hungarian tennis coach and a former professional player.
+Nagy has a career high ATP singles ranking of world No. 409 achieved on 15 May 2017.
+He also has a career high doubles ranking of No. 283 achieved on 10 December 2018.
 Nagy has won three ITF singles titles and thirteen doubles titles.

 Playing for Hungary in Davis Cup, Nagy has a W/L record of 4–5.

+He is currently coaching Márton Fucsovics since 2022.